Skip to main content

 Update Propagation

 When resources are updated, changes propagate through relationships to dependent resources.
-Updating a class triggers reconciliation of all bindings that reference it.
-These relationships ensure that changes are consistently applied throughout the system.
+Updating a ComponentType triggers reconciliation of all components that reference it, creating new ComponentReleases that capture the updated template.
+Since ComponentReleases are immutable snapshots, existing deployments are not affected until a new release is deployed.

 Deletion Cascades